Cataracts 101: Early Signs and When to Consider Surgery

 When to Consider Cataract Surgery?

 Cataracts at early stages can be managed with glasses or contact lenses.
-However, as the disorder progresses it starts to hinder your daily activities.
+However, as the disorder progresses, it starts to hinder your daily activities.
 The only effective way to treat advanced cataracts from its root is surgery.

 To help you pinpoint the right time for surgery, we have enlisted certain indicators.
 Have a look: